Richard Blackwood: Career

-Blackwood was tricked into being interviewed on the satire comedy series Brass Eye in 2001, during the episode "Paedogeddon!".
+Blackwood was tricked into being interviewed on the satire comedy series Brass Eye in 2001, during the episode "Paedogeddon".
 Blackwood then had acting appearances in Holby City, and played the title character in the 2002 television series Ed Stone Is Dead.
 During May 2003, Blackwood appeared in Channel 5's Celebrity Detox Camp, which involved him being filmed "pumping 18 litres of coffee solution through his anus into [his] stomach".
 In March 2007, he acted in the Bollywood film Don't Stop Dreaming.
 In 2005, Blackwood appeared in Princes of Comedii DVD release.
 In 2010, he played Brightie in the Tennessee Williams play Cat on a Hot Tin Roof, alongside Adrian Lester and James Earl Jones at the Novello Theatre in London.
 In 2011, he played the role of Donkey in the West End production of Shrek the Musical.
 The show opened at the Theatre Royal Drury Lane on 14 June 2011.
 Blackwood appeared with the rest of the Shrek cast on Britain's Got Talent for ITV on 31 May 2011.
 They performed "I'm a Believer".

 On 17 January 2015, it was announced that Blackwood would be joining the cast of EastEnders as character Vincent Hubbard.
 He made his first appearance on 17 February 2015, and his last appearance aired on 20 April 2018.
 In 2019, Blackwood took part in the eleventh series of Dancing on Ice, partnered with professional skater Carlotta Edwards.
 They were eliminated in Week 3, following a skate off against Saira Khan and Mark Hanretty.
 In 2020, it was announced that he would be joining the cast of the Channel 4 soap opera Hollyoaks.
 Since joining Hollyoaks, Blackwood has been nominated for a TRIC Award for Soap Actor of the Year, as well as a National Television Award for Serial Drama Performance.

+It was announced on 19 September 2026, that Richard would star as Long John Silver in the 2026/27 pantomime Treasure Island at the Wolverhampton Grand Theatre.